cityuseattle/cityuseattle.github.io/docs/tools/docker.md

 ### Install interactively

-    1 Double-click Docker Desktop Installer.exe to run the installer.
+1. Double-click `Docker Desktop Installer.exe` to run the installer.

-        If you haven’t already downloaded the installer (Docker Desktop Installer.exe), you can get it from Docker Hub.
-It typically downloads to your Downloads folder, or you can run it from the recent downloads bar at the bottom of your web browser.
+   - If you haven’t already downloaded the installer (`Docker Desktop Installer.exe`), you can get it from Docker Hub.[^1]

-    2 When prompted, ensure the Use WSL 2 instead of Hyper-V option on the Configuration page is selected or not depending on your choice of backend.
+2. When prompted, ensure the Use `WSL 2` instead of `Hyper-V` option on the Configuration page is selected or not depending on your choice of backend.[^2]

-        If your system only supports one of the two options, you will not be able to select which backend to use.

-    3 Follow the instructions on the installation wizard to authorize the installer and proceed with the install.
+3. Follow the instructions on the installation wizard to authorize the installer and proceed with the install.

-    4 When the installation is successful, click Close to complete the installation process.
+4. When the installation is successful, click **Close** to complete the installation process.

-    5 If your admin account is different to your user account, you must add the user to the docker-users group.
-Run Computer Management as an administrator and navigate to Local Users and Groups > Groups > docker-users.
-Right-click to add the user to the group.
-Log out and log back in for the changes to take effect.
+5. If your admin account is different to your user account, you must add the user to the `docker-users` group.

+   - Run _Computer Management_ as an administrator and navigate to
+   - Local Users and Groups --> Groups --> docker-users
+   - _Right-click_ to add the **user** to the group
+   - **Log out** and **log back** in for the changes to take effect.

+[^1]: It typically downloads to your Downloads folder, or you can run it from the recent downloads bar at the bottom of your web browser.
+[^2]: If your system only supports one of the two options, you will not be able to select which backend to use.